Jaishankar on four-day visit to London from Monday | Law-Order

 Jaishankar on four-day visit to London from Monday

-External Affairs Minister S Jaishankar will embark on a four-day visit to London beginning Monday primarily to participate in a meeting of foreign ministers of G7 countries.
+External Affairs Minister S Jaishankar will begin a four-day visit to London from Monday primarily to attend a meeting of foreign ministers of Group of Seven (G7) rich nations.

 India has been invited to the meeting as a guest country.

-The G7 members are Britain, the United States, Canada, France, Germany, Italy and Japan.
-The meeting is expected to discuss ways to deal with the coronavirus pandemic besides several other pressing issues facing the world.
+The G7 member countries are Britain, the United States, Canada, France, Germany, Italy and Japan.
+The meeting from May 3 to 5 is expected to discuss ways to deal with the coronavirus pandemic besides several other pressing issues facing the world.

+It will be the first in-person meeting of G7 foreign ministers in over two years.
+The last G7 foreign ministers meeting took place in April 2019 at Dinard and Saint-Malo in France.

+As chair of G7, the UK has invited India, Australia, South Korea, South Africa, and the Secretary-General of the Association of Southeast Asian Nations (ASEAN) to join parts of this year's G7 foreign ministers' meeting as guests, according to British Foreign, Commonwealth and Development Office (FCDO).

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)